zpainter/iassist/content/conferences/program-planning-manual.md

 **Assuming that the conference is held at the end of May/early June.**

-Regular session, paper, posters and Pecha Kucha submissions - Late Nov/Early Dec.
+Regular session, paper, posters and lightning talk submissions - Late Nov/Early Dec.

 Workshop submissions (may be timed with regular submissions) - Late Nov/Early Dec.